Shipping Carriers

 • Alternatively, you can edit an existing carrier account via the drop-down menu on the far right side of the carrier listing.
 Multiple accounts can exist for the same type of carrier with different credentials as needed.The Carrier Accounts page

 4. Select the carrier from the Carrier Types drop-down menu.
-This will determine what other configuration fields are displayed on the page.Close-up of the Carrier Type drop-down menu
+This will determine what other configuration fields are displayed on the page, which vary depending on the specific carrier.Close-up of the Carrier Type drop-down menu

 Specify the Fulfillment Options for a Site